-The Lancashire Heeler likes exercise, human interaction and mental stimulation.
+The Lancashire Heeler likes exercise, human interaction, and mental stimulation.
 They can be demanding of your attention or somewhat laid back, but are always eager to play or just be by your side.
-Options for exercise include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
+Options for exercise include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
 Certain outdoor activities like swimming, hiking, and retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 Intelligent and quick to learn, Lancashire Heelers can have a mind of their own, so training should be kind but firm.
 They are attentive and affectionate to their owners, ready to go whenever they are asked.
 Though sometimes wary of strangers, once they have been introduced, they will happily greet their visitor with licks and kisses.

 The Lancashire Heeler is a generally healthy breed living well into their teens.
-In 2006, Primary Lens Luxation, an inherited eye disease, was found.
+In 2006, primary lens luxation, an inherited eye disease, was found.
 Aggressive action by breeders and research by animal health organizations has reduced the incidence of PLL.
 It is important to ensure that parents and their puppies are eye tested.

 Recommended Health Tests from Parent Club